 Using these metrics, a business can perform cluster analysis to identify consumers who use email in similar ways and tailor the types of emails and frequency of emails they send to different clusters of customers.

 Actuaries at health insurance companies often used cluster analysis to identify “clusters” of consumers that use their health insurance in specific ways.

 For example, an actuary may collect the following information about households:

 - Total number of doctor visits per year

 - Total number of chronic conditions per household

 An actuary can then feed these variables into a clustering algorithm to identify households that are similar.
 The health insurance company can then set monthly premiums based on how often they expect households in specific clusters to use their insurance.

-The following tutorials explain how to perform various types of cluster analysis using the R programming language:
+The following tutorials explain how to perform various types of cluster analysis using statistical programming languages: